StrangeBeeCorp/docs/docs/thehive/operations/configure-audit-logs-storage-elasticsearch.md

 ### Use Elasticsearch 7.17 or later

 Make sure you're using Elasticsearch version 7.17 or later to guarantee compatibility with TheHive's audit log storage.
+OpenSearch isn't supported for audit logs.

 ### Back up Elasticsearch indices